-Lindsey is a theatre director who recently relocated to Los Angeles, CA. She most recently worked as the Directing Associate Artist at New Stage Theatre in Jackson, Mississippi where she directed WHAT EVERY GIRL SHOULD KNOW by Monica Byrne and ACTS OF CREATION by Brianna Barrett for New Stage's Unframed Series.
-Earlier in the New Stage season, she worked as the Assistant Director for THE SOUND OF MUSIC and THE GLASS MENAGERIE.
-Lindsey graduated from Clemson University in 2020 with a B.A. in Performing Arts with an emphasis in Directing as well as a B.A.
-Psychology.
-At Clemson, she directed FIVE MILE LAKE by Rachel Bonds and a staged reading of THE ALIENS by Annie Baker.
-During this time, she also was given the 10 minute Play Directing Award at KCACTF Region IV and worked at The Warehouse Theatre in Greenville, S.C as an Arts Administration Intern and Assistant Director of CHRISTMAS ON THE ROCKS.
+Lindsey is a Theatre Director who recently relocated to Los Angeles.
+She most recently worked at Theatre 40 in Beverly Hills as the Assistant Director of TOWARDS ZERO by Agatha Christie.
+While studying at Clemson University she directed FIVE MILE LAKE by Rachel Bonds and a staged reading of THE ALIENS by Annie Baker, was given the 10 minute Play Directing Award at KCACTF Region IV and worked at The Warehouse Theatre in Greenville, S.C as an Arts Administration Intern and Assistant Director of CHRISTMAS ON THE ROCKS.
 After graduating into the pandemic with B.A. in Performing Arts w/ Emphasis in Directing and a B.A.
 Psychology, she worked as assistant on feature films in Atlanta, GA for Netflix and Sony.
 As theatres began reopening in various capacities, she directed BECOME THE FLOWERS by Talia Friedenberg at May River Theatre in Bluffton, S.C., and WILDERNESS by Seth Bockley and Anne Hamburger at French Woods Festival for the Performing Arts in Hancock, N.Y. before heading to Jackson, Mississippi.
 Lindsey Spent 9months there as the Directing Associate Artist at New Stage Theatre, where she Assistant Directed for THE SOUND OF MUSIC and THE GLASS MENAGERIE and then Directed WHAT EVERY GIRL SHOULD KNOW by Monica Byrne and ACTS OF CREATION by Brianna Barrett for New Stage's Unframed Series.
 As a director, she strives to create a mirror onstage in which a look, a breath, or a moment of hesitation reflect shared human experiences that audiences can identify with.

 What Every Girl Should Know